 Indoor garbage pails should be regularly disinfected, and an electric dehumidifier should be used to remove moisture from wet or humid basements.
 Old books, newspapers, and clothing should be discarded or donated rather than stored.
 Water damaged carpets and wall or ceiling boards should be thrown out because it is difficult or impossible to eliminate mold in this situation, even with thorough cleaning.

 Mold thrives on soap film that covers tiles, sinks, and grout.
-Sinks, tubs, and other surfaces with visible mold growth should be cleaned at least every four weeks with dilute bleach [one ounce (30 mL) bleach diluted in one quart (one liter) of water].
+Sinks, tubs, and other surfaces with visible mold growth should be cleaned at least every four weeks with dilute bleach (1 ounce [30 mL] bleach diluted in 1 quart [1 liter] of water).

 There are several factors that interfere with how well air filters work, and these may partly explain why studies have shown mixed results:

-In addition, a vacuum cleaner with a HEPA (high-efficiency particulate air) filtration system and a double thickness vacuum bag can help to reduce allergen levels.
+In addition, a vacuum cleaner with a HEPA filtration system and a double thickness vacuum bag can help to reduce allergen levels.
 This is recommended to avoid rebreathing the debris that is captured by vacuuming.
-A controlled trial has reported a reduction in cat and dog, but not dust mite allergen levels, and a clinical improvement in asthma and allergic rhinitis symptoms in homes cleaned with vacuums equipped with HEPA filters, compared to vacuums without specialized filters .
+A controlled trial has reported a reduction in cat and dog, but not dust mite allergen levels, and a clinical improvement in asthma and allergic rhinitis symptoms in homes cleaned with vacuums equipped with HEPA filters, compared with vacuums without specialized filters .